1991 Liga Semi-Pro Divisyen 1

-The 1991 Liga Semi-Pro Divisyen 1 season is the third season of Liga Semi-Pro Divisyen 1.
+The 1991 Liga Semi-Pro Divisyen 1 was the third season of the Liga Semi-Pro Divisyen 1.
 A total of 10 teams participated in the season.

 Terengganu and Kelantan were promoted from 1990 Liga Semi-Pro Divisyen 2.

 Under the new format, only the top six teams in Divisyen 1 and the Divisyen 2 champions and runners-up will be involved in the Malaysia Cup.
 Malaysia Cup was played from the quarter-final stage, scheduled for November after the league was finished.
 The Malaysia Cup quarter-final and semi-final matches will be played on a home and away basis.

 The season kicked off on 27 April 1991.
 Johor ended up the season by winning the title.

 Teams

 10 teams competing in the third season of Liga Semi-Pro Divisyen 1.